JadKhalil/TasteHub/README.md

         EOF
         }
         ```
--
+- The api_key and cloud_name in the `create_post` and `create_user_profile` must be hard coded.
+Make sure to use the API key, and not the secret API key.

 ### Start the project
 - `git clone https://github.com/JadKhalil/TasteHub`
 - `npm install` to install all dependencies
-- tailwindcss is already configured and is ready to use
 - Please don't push to main branch.
 Pull requests only :)